Pervez Musharraf: Pakistan and Turkey

 Musharraf was four years old when India achieved independence and Pakistan was created as the homeland for India's Muslims.
 His family left for Pakistan in August 1947, a few days before independence.
 His father joined the Pakistan Civil Services and began to work for the Pakistani government; later, his father joined the Foreign Ministry, taking up an assignment in Turkey.
 In his autobiography In the Line of Fire: A Memoir, Musharraf elaborates on his first experience with death, after falling off a mango tree.

 Musharraf's family moved to Ankara in 1949, when his father became part of a diplomatic deputation from Pakistan to Turkey.
 He learned to speak Turkish.
 He had a dog named Whiskey that gave him a "lifelong love for dogs".
 He played sports in his youth.
 In 1956, he left Turkey and returned to Pakistan in 1957 where he attended Saint Patrick's School in Karachi and was accepted at the Forman Christian College University in Lahore.
 At Forman, Musharraf chose mathematics as a major in which he excelled academically, but later developed an interest in economics.

 Military career

+In 1961, at the age of 18, Musharraf entered the Pakistan Military Academy at Kakul.
+At the Academy, General Musharraf formed a deep friendship with General Srilal Weerasooriya, who went on to become the 15th Commander of the Sri Lankan Army.
+This enduring camaraderie between the two officers played a pivotal role in cultivating robust diplomatic and military ties between Pakistan and Sri Lanka in the years that followed.